 Our work in Greece started in 2016 when we responded to a need created by thousands of refugees traveling from their homes, across mountains and sea, to the islands and mainland of Greece.

 The Oasis, our community center, is located half a mile from Camp Mavrovouni.
-The center is open for a few hours every Monday through Friday.
-It serves as a place where camp residents can come to relax, have tea or ice-cold lemonade, and fellowship.
-There are games, such as ping pong.
+It serves as a place where camp residents can come to relax, play games, have tea or ice-cold lemonade, and fellowship.
 We strive to make it a place of safety where people can ask questions and experience hope and love.The Oasis also serves as a gathering place for the international Christian community each Sunday.
-Since its beginning in 2016, the Oasis has seen a lot of change.
-At one point, when thousands of people lived in the camp, nearly 1000 individuals were coming to the Oasis daily for a snack tray with Chai.
-Currently, fewer people are coming to the center, and because of that, there are more opportunities to form close friendships with the people.
-Camp residents often invite friends, and some volunteer at the Oasis after getting to know us and our vision for the center.

 Education Programs